ozgurozbek/gibberish_generator/README.md

-# Gibberish Generator for D&D
+# Gibberish Generator Algorithm

-Reusable, constant Gibberish Generator for D&D or other Fantasy RPG's, uses Caesar Cipher but seperately for vowels and consonants
+Some key features include;

+- Advancing Caesar Cipher
+- Separate for Vovels and Consonants
+- Reusable and constant in sentences
+- Good for Fantasy RPGs

+I decided to update this because it may be incorporated [here](https://github.com/ozgurozbek/teothe/issues/17) and the code needed some QOL updates, especially readability and best practices.